As our kids get older, often the routines and rituals that were common in their early years have a tendency to fall away one by one.

 No tech at the table is a big one and applies to everyone.
-Also, agree that hot-button topics (curfews, homework, etc.) will be off limits during this time, and so will parental lectures.
+Also, agree that hot-button topics (curfews, homework, etc.) will be off-limits during this time, as will parental lectures.

-You will never forget traveling with your teen.
+You will never regret traveling with your teen.

 You can up the likelihood of their willing participation by involving them in the planning.
 Let them have some say in where you go or what activities will be on the agenda.
 It can be a great way to sneak in a few life skill lessons while giving them a chance to share their interests and ideas.